(Redirected from Tony Perez)

 - Height 6' 2", Weight 205 lb.

-Signed by the Cincinnati Reds as an amateur free agent before the 1960 season, Perez reached the major leagues late in the 1964 campaign.
+Signed by the Cincinnati Reds as an amateur free agent before the 1960 season, Pérez reached the major leagues late in the 1964 campaign.
 He made the Reds' roster out of spring training in 1965 and split time at first base with Gordy Coleman that year and with Coleman and Deron Johnson in 1966.
-Perez began 1967 as the Reds' starter at first base with Johnson moving to third.
-However, after Johnson was injured in May Perez was moved to third base.
+Pérez began 1967 as the Reds' starter at first base with Johnson moving to third.
+However, after Johnson was injured in May, Pérez was moved to third base.
 He was permanently installed there after rookie Lee May proved himself a more than adequate option at first.
-Perez was named to his first All-Star team that summer, and his 15th-inning solo home run provided the margin of victory for the National League in the 1967 All-Star Game.
-Perez would remain the Reds' starting third baseman through the 1971 season, switching back to first base for 1972 after May was traded to the Houston Astros.
+Pérez was named to his first All-Star team that summer, and his 15th-inning solo home run provided the margin of victory for the National League in the game.
+Pérez would remain the Reds' starting third baseman through the 1971 season, switching back to first base for 1972 after May was traded to the Houston Astros.

-The selection of Perez to the Hall of Fame in 2000 promises to be the most important selection in years, because of the shape of Perez's career.
-Perez, although he had a very long career, was never an MVP and never led the league in any offensive category.
+The selection of Pérez to the Hall of Fame by the Baseball Writers Association of America in 2000 promises to be the most important selection in years, because of the shape of Pérez's career.
+Pérez, although he had a very long career, was never an MVP and never led the league in any offensive category.
 His selection gives fodder for the fans of other similar players who have not yet gotten into the Hall of Fame.
-According to the similarity scores method, the most similar players are Harold Baines, Dave Parker, Andre Dawson, Rusty Staub, and Dwight Evans, none of whom except recently Dawson are in the Hall of Fame (and some of whom added significant defensive skills on top of the offensive skills that the similarity scores method measures).
+According to the similarity scores method, the most similar players are Harold Baines, Dave Parker, Andre Dawson, Rusty Staub, and Dwight Evans, none of whom are in the Hall of Fame, except for Dawson, who was elected in 2010; some of these added significant defensive skills on top of the offensive skills that the similarity scores method measures.

 - 1964 MVP Pacific Coast League San Diego Padres